 MICR 830 Seminar in Microbiology.
 (1 credit) Reports on research and literature.

 MICR 855 Host-Pathogen Interactions.
 (3 credits) Concepts of host-pathogen interactions, with an emphasis on how pathogens interact with the innate immune system.
 Course is primary literature-based with a body system organized approach covering niche-specific immune factors and how pathogens circumvent these systems.
-Prerequisite: Two Fundamentals Courses (MICR 810-812) or permission of course director.
+Prerequisite: MICR 810 and one of two Fundamentals Courses (MICR 811 or 812) or permission of course director.

 MICR 835 Research in Microbiology.
 (1-6 credits) This course is specifically designed to provide research experience in various laboratories in the department.